 \item Promotion of local entrepreneurship and businesses (notation: $g_4$; label: {\tt PRO-BUSI}; unit: qualitative levels; preference direction: maximize).
 New local companies created, use of a 4-level qualitative scale as in criterion $1.a$. \item Promotion of tourism (notation: $g_5$; label: {\tt PRO-TOUR}; unit: qualitative levels; preference direction: to maximize).
 Flow of visits in the city.
-Use of a 4-level qualitative scale as in criterion $1.a$. \end{enumerate} \item Quality of the urban environment point of view. \\ In this point of view, stakeholders are concerned with urban aesthetics as an important factor for improving the perception of the historical urban landscape and its conservation.
-In this concrete case, it includes the assessment of such actions as refurbished facades, the surrounding urban spaces, the urban layout, and green spaces.
-There is only one criterion to render operational the quality of the urban environment point of view. \begin{enumerate} \item Maintenance of urban spaces (notation: $g_6$; label: {\tt ENV-MAIN}; unit: $m^2$; preference direction: to maximize).
-This criterion consists of the urban area that has been restyled. \end{enumerate} \item Social benefits for the community point of view. \\ In this point of view, the stakeholders are concerned with improving the identity of the local communities and their knowledge of their cultural heritage.
-This is a point of view with the utmost importance and is rendered operational using two different criteria, as stated below. \begin{enumerate} \item Enrichment of the cultural offerings (notation: $g_7$; label: {\tt SOC-CULT}; unit: qualitative levels; preference direction: to maximize).
-This criterion consists of the initiatives to enrich the cultural offerings, aiming to increase public awareness and cultural identity of the city. \begin{enumerate} \item New cultural proposals.
-Use of a 4-level qualitative scale as in criterion $1.a$ \item Increasing attendance at museums and other cultural sites.
+Use of a 4-level qualitative scale as in criterion $1.a$. \end{enumerate} \item Urban environment standpoint. \\ In this standpoint participants relate to the urban aesthetics as a significant factor to improve the perception of Historical Urban Landscape and its preservation.
+In this case it provides the assessment of projects as refurbished facades, surrounding urban spaces and green spaces.
+There is only one criterion to make operational the quality of urban environmental standpoint. \begin{enumerate} \item Maintenance of urban spaces (notation: $g_6$; label: {\tt ENV-MAIN}; unit: $m^2$; preference direction: to maximize).
+This criterion consists of the urban area that has been restyled. \end{enumerate} \item Social benefits for community standpoint. \\ In this standpoint, participants are concerned with improving the identity of local communities and their knowledge on cultural heritage.
+This is a standpoint of utmost importance and it is rendered operational using two different criteria as stated below. \begin{enumerate} \item Enrichment of the cultural offer (notation: $g_7$; label: {\tt SOC-CULT}; unit: qualitative levels; preference direction: to maximize).
+This criterion consists of initiatives to enrich the cultural offer, aiming to increase the public awareness and cultural identity of the city. \begin{enumerate} \item New cultural proposals target.
+Use of a 4-level qualitative scale as in criterion $1.a$ \item Increasing of entrances at museums and other cultural sites.
 Use of a 4-level qualitative scale as in criterion $1.a$. \end{enumerate} The overall scale of this criterion is built as in $2.a$. \item Social cohesion (notation: $g_8$; label: {\tt SOC-COHE}; unit: quantitative; preference direction: maximize).
-Number of non-profit organizations participating in the management of the tangible cultural heritage and their planned cultural activities.
+Number of non-profit organizations participating in management of tangible cultural heritage and their planned cultural activities.
 Use of a 4-level qualitative scale as in criterion $1.a$ \end{enumerate} \end{enumerate}